West Papua Information Kit

 The United Nations specifies the function of Self-determination in Principles 6 to 9 of the UN General Assemby Resolution 1541.

-The AFC was not describe by the United Nations.
+The AFC was not endorsed as being legitimate by the United Nations.

 The United Nations in its statement Resolution 2504 only said that something being called the 'Act of Free Choice' took place.